Canadensys/canadensys-core/README.md

 * Zip an entire folder (and its contents)
 * Generic number parser : T parseNumber(String value, Class<T> targetClass)
 * Roman numerals support
+* Enum for continents and provinces of Canada

 Usage
 -----